 Each custom data type you create also creates a single sensitive data preprocessor rule that has a Generator ID (GID) of 138 and a Snort ID (SID) of 1000000 or greater, that is, a SID for a local rule.
-In a multidomain deployment, the system prepends a domain number to the SID of any custom rule created in or imported into a descendant domain.
-For example, a rule added in the Global domain would have a SID of 1000000 or greater, and rules added in descendant domains would have SIDs of [domain number]000000 or greater.

 You must enable the associated sensitive data rule to enable detection, generate events and, in an inline deployment, drop offending packets for each custom data type that you want to use in your policy.